inexcii/loopme-android-sdk/bridges/admob/README.md

 * Click <b>Add Custom Event.</b>
 <p><img src="Images/AddCustomEvent.png" /></a><br>
 Enter the event name and real eCPM that you have got after LoopMe publisher team approval.
 Click Continue.<br>
-You find eCPM on the LoopMe Dashboard > Apps & Sites > Ad Spot information.
+Note: you find eCPM on the LoopMe Dashboard > Apps & Sites > Ad Spot information.

 * Enter the Class Name and Parameter.
 You will get:
 <p><img src="Images/ConfigureAdUnits.png"  /></a>

 Class Name should be: com.integration.admob.LoopMeAdMobBridge. <br>
 Parameter: enter the app key value you received after registering your Ad Spot on the LoopMe dashboard.
-E.g. 298f62c196.<br>
+E.g. 298f62c196.<br><br>

 * Init
 ```java